What Is A DPF

 The purpose of the DPF is to significantly reduce the amount of polluting particles in exhaust fumes, released into the atmosphere.

-For drivers doing higher mileage and longer journeys, the passive DPF regeneration normally keeps the DPF clear; however drivers doing shorter journeys and overall lower mileage often suffer with DPF blockages.
+For drivers doing higher mileage and longer journeys, the passive DPF regeneration normally keeps the DPF clear; however, drivers doing shorter journeys and overall lower mileage often suffer from DPF blockages.

 DPF Equipped Vehicles Require Extra Care

 If you drive a modern diesel vehicle that incorporates a DPF (diesel particulate filter) you need to be aware that short journeys on a regular basis, may result in DPF associated problems.

 In some cases the owner’s manual will provide you with details on how to force regeneration of the DPF – in many cases, this will clear the DPF of accumulated particulates.

 Remapping vehicles with diesel particulate filters is possible if certain technical restrictions are observed, and the driver is aware that vehicles with diesel particulate filters require more attention than vehicles without them.

 Vehicles Fitted with Diesel Particulate Filters

 Eventually, most DPF filters will become blocked due to poor regeneration and manufacturers estimated life is often well overstated.
 Diesel particulate filters that no longer tolerate regeneration have to be replaced, which can be an expensive requirement.

 Whilst the vehicle is under warranty this is not always an issue, but for people that have DPF failures not covered by warranty, the cost of replacement can be uneconomical.